 Mar 20, 2009|Article Writing|$75|Working

-Author of two published books: Lexington: Then and Now (Arcadia) and Wicked Lexington (The History Press).
-A Culinary History of Kentucky (The History Press) due to be published April, 2014.
+Author of three published books: Lexington: Then and Now (Arcadia), Wicked Lexington (The History Press), and A Culinary History of Kentucky: Burgoo, Beer Cheese & Goetta (The History Press).

 Editor of Kentucky Doc and Health & Wellness magazines.